yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_psci_s2idle.rst

 - **Power Level = 2 (System)**: The entire system, including the SoC, enters a low-power state
 - **State Type = 1 (Power Down)**: Context is lost; firmware must restore state on resume
-- **State ID = 0x2235**: Platform-specific identifier that the PSCI firmware (TF-A) recognizes as "Deep Sleep" mode where DDR is in Self-Refresh and more peripherals in the Main domain remain powered compared to RTC + I/O + DDR mode, providing faster resume at the cost of higher power
+- **State ID = 0x2235**: Platform-specific identifier that the PSCI firmware (TF-A) recognizes as "DeepSleep" mode where DDR is in Self-Refresh and more peripherals in the Main domain remain powered compared to RTC + I/O + DDR mode, providing faster resume at the cost of higher power
 - **State ID = 0x2234**: Platform-specific identifier for "RTC + I/O + DDR" mode where DDR is in
   Self-Refresh and only minimal peripherals (RTC, I/O retention) remain powered in the Main domain, providing maximum power savings at the cost of longer resume latency

 The cpuidle governor uses these latency and residency values to automatically select the appropriate mode.
-If predicted idle time is short and latency constraints are tight, Deep Sleep mode (the shallower state) is chosen for faster resume.
+If predicted idle time is short and latency constraints are tight, DeepSleep mode (the shallower state) is chosen for faster resume.
 For longer predicted idle periods with relaxed latency requirements, RTC + I/O + DDR mode (the deeper state) is preferred for maximum power savings.